createrobotics/CreateRobotics/README.md

 The mod adds almost infinite ways to automate with the robots."

-The syntax for {Placeholder name} can be found <a href="https://github.com/Worker20/CreateRobotics/wiki/Programming-Mechanic">here.</a>
+For help with RoboScript you can look <a href="https://github.com/Worker20/CreateRobotics/wiki/Programming-Mechanic">here</a>.